Giuseppe Castagnoli

-Giuseppe Castagnoli (1754 – 1832) was an Italian painter, mainly of quadratura and ornamentation.
+Giuseppe Castagnoli (1754–1832) was an Italian painter, mainly of quadratura and ornamentation.

-Biography

 Known to be active in Prato in Tuscany, he was appointed as a teacher of ornamentation for the Academy of Fine Arts of Florence, and published in Florence a book titled Le regole pratiche di prospettiva per i giovani figuristi.
 He helped paint frescoes for the Hall of Bacchus in the Palazzina Reale delle Cascine of Florence.